Slashbunny/gog-galaxy-plugin-downloader/README.md

 gog-plugins-downloader.exe -p steam,battlenet,humblebundle,ffxiv,gw2,minecraft,poe,snes,nes
 ```

+For a full list of available plugin names, view the `plugins.yaml` file in this repository.
-Change the list to whatever you require and save the `.bat` file.
-Double click
+Change the list in the `.bat` file to include the plugins you want to install or update.
-on the `.bat` file to install or update the list of plugins.
+Save the `.bat` file.
+Double click on the `.bat` file to install or update your plugins.

 # Advanced Usage